MarcoGomesr/invoice-app/README.md

 # InvoiceMarco - Modern Invoice Management System

-> **Note for AI Assistants:** This project uses `pnpm` as its package manager.
-Please check `package.json` and `pnpm-lock.yaml` to confirm package management details before suggesting any package-related commands.

 InvoiceMarco is a modern, full-stack invoice management application built with Next.js 15 and TypeScript.
 It provides a seamless experience for creating, managing, and sending professional invoices.

 ![InvoiceMarco Hero](public/hero.png)